Gaya56/ChatGPT-Workflows/README.md

 - **Trigger**: Manually from the Actions tab (`workflow_dispatch`).
 It installs dependencies, runs `create-index.py`, and pushes the newly generated `index.md` to the repository.
 - **Result**: A fresh `index.md` at the repo root, listing directories and files, along with any AI-based descriptions.

+### 6. Gather Functions & question-repo Scripts
+**Gather Functions (`gather-functions.yml`, `gather-functions.py`)**
+- **What It Does**: This workflow and script collect file references from `index.md` and `OpenAI/find-path.txt`, then scan each file (optionally with GPT) to extract and list functions in a new file, `repo-function.md`.
+- **When & How to Use**: Manually trigger the “Gather Functions” workflow after you’ve generated `index.md` and `find-path.txt`.
+Great for a deeper dive into function definitions and code structure.

+**question-repo (`question-repo.py`)**
+- **What It Does**: An interactive Python script that references `index.md`, `OpenAI/find-path.txt`, and optionally scanned code files for context.
+It rotates through multiple GPT API keys if rate-limited.
+- **When & How to Use**: Run locally via `python question-repo.py`.
+Then ask architecture or code questions about your repository, and ChatGPT will respond with file references, line numbers, and recommended changes.

 ---

-These workflows can be reused, adapted, or expanded (for example, adding more complex AI logic in your Python scripts) any time you need GitHub-based automations, code reviews, or integration with third-party services like OpenAI.
+These workflows and scripts can be reused, adapted, or expanded (for example, adding more complex AI logic in your Python scripts) any time you need GitHub-based automations, code reviews, or integration with third-party services like OpenAI.

 ---

 ## Future Integration in Other Repositories
 You can easily apply these same patterns to other projects.
 For example, simply copy a workflow file (like `ai-bot.yml`) and its paired Python script into another repo, adjust the tokens and secrets, and you’ll have AI-assisted code editing or reviewing up and running.
-Similarly, you can adapt the “find paths” workflow to generate a dynamic index or documentation in any repository, using OpenAI to summarize new or changing files.
+Similarly, you can adapt the “find paths” workflow to generate a dynamic index or documentation in any repository, or the “gather functions” and “question-repo” scripts for deeper architecture analysis.
 By combining these workflows with various triggers (push, pull_request, cron schedules), you can orchestrate advanced automation in multiple codebases, drastically streamlining your CI/CD and documentation processes.